August 20, 2017

 Here we have another green sweat bee - in the volunteer Black-eyed Susan, an Asian Lady Beetle in the goldenrod.
 Must be that more creatures visit Susan when she is blooming.
 And finally, a beaded beetle, which always reminds me of one of the leaf-miners.

 This black beetle was a new one to me, but it is officially a Black Blister Beetle.
 Here are two views of it.
+Note December 25, 2020: This Black Blister Beetle (Epicauta pennsylvanica) has enjoyed a taxon swap to Black Aster Bug (Epicauta pensylvanica).
+So its name is changed and so is the spelling of its species name.
+Hopefully calling it a Bug doesn't make it one.
 Next is the Goldenrod Soldier Beetle, but on an aster plant.

 If you recall the tiny baby leaf-footed bugs from earlier in the spring-summer(first image), this is what they look like now (second and third images),